athoug/art-daily/art/day-002/readMe.md

   }
 ```

 This was the summary of today's lesson.
-Now it's time for me to put that in practice.
+Now it's time for me to put that into practice.

 ## Practice
+Alright so today I did 3 different versions
+1. was the same as the code in the background.
+It was all cool and nice. but it felt a bit too fast which brings me to version 2
+2. in this one, I added a frame rate and I liked that it slowed down a bit but something felt missing
+3. so I decided to draw more than one line and have the thickness change and damn I love it! it felt like an art piece

+Here's the result

+and with that day 2 is all done ✅